RutaZaite/Assigment/README.md

 ## Testplan
-You can find in Testplan/Testplan.xlsx
+Assignments 1 and 2 can be found in Testplan Testplan/Testplan.xlsx